 Incidental Learning: What Is It?

-If your baby has limited vision, he'll need extra explanations, descriptions, and repeated experiences in order to learn what other children learn simply by watching others and imitating them.
-It's not a matter of your having to teach your child about things 24 hours a day, 7 days a week, but you will want to keep in mind that she won't learn about the things she can't touch unless you help her.
-Even with things your baby can touch, she may need more time to explore them and some explanation from you to help her truly understand what they are.
+If your baby has limited vision, he’ll need extra explanations, descriptions, and repeated experiences in order to learn what other children learn simply by watching others and imitating them.
+It’s not a matter of your having to teach your child about things 24 hours a day, seven days a week, but you will want to keep in mind that he won’t learn about the things he can’t touch unless you help him.
+Even with things your baby can touch, he may need more time to explore them and some explanation from you to help him truly understand what they are.

-- Involve your baby, even when she's very young, in things you do around the house.
-When it's time to heat her bottle in the microwave, take her with you, tell her what you're doing, let her feel the cold air coming out of the refrigerator, carry the bottle with you, and let her listen to the sound of the microwave.
-When the bottle is ready, with your hand over her hand, let her push the button to open the microwave door and touch the warm bottle.
-Otherwise, if you always bring her bottle to her already heated, she'll have no way of knowing how it gets that way.
+- Involve your baby, even when he’s very young, in things you do around the house.
+When it’s time to heat his bottle in the microwave, take him with you, tell him what you’re doing, let him feel the cold air coming out of the refrigerator, carry the bottle with you, and let him listen to the sound of the microwave.
+When the bottle is ready, with your hand over his hand, let him push the button to open the microwave door and touch the warm bottle.
+Otherwise, if you always bring his bottle to him already heated, he’ll have no way of knowing how it gets that way.

 - Give your baby hands-on experiences.
-The more your child touches, the more she'll learn.
-If she loves to eat oranges, let her help pick them out at the grocery store, put them in the refrigerator when you get home, take one out when she wants a snack, and help peel it.
-When she drinks orange juice, explain that it's made from the orange she likes to eat.
-You might even have her help you squeeze your own juice so she can really understand where the juice comes from.
+The more your child touches, the more he’ll learn.
+If he loves to eat oranges, let him help pick them out at the grocery store, put them in the refrigerator when you get home, take one out when he wants a snack, and help peel it.
+When he drinks orange juice, explain that it’s made from the orange he likes to eat.
+You might even have him help you squeeze your own juice so he can really understand where the juice comes from.

 - When you show your baby an object, use the techniques called hand-under-hand or hand-over-hand.
-In hand-under-hand, your child's hands are placed on top of yours, and she can feel your movements.
-In hand-over-hand, your hands are placed over hers to guide her.
-If your child is exploring something unfamiliar to her, hand-under-hand may work better.
-It can be scary for her to reach out and touch something when she can't see what that something is and doesn't know anything about it.
+In hand-under-hand, your child’s hands are placed on top of yours, and he can feel your movements.
+In hand-over-hand, your hands are placed over his to guide him.
+If your child is exploring something unfamiliar, hand-under-hand may work better.
+It can be scary for your child to reach out and touch something when he can’t see what that something is and doesn’t know anything about it.

-Look for places to take your child that have things for her to touch.
-Petting zoos, science museums, and botanical gardens are often child friendly and open to touching.
-If you do go to a place where touching isn't part of the program, don't be afraid to ask if your child may touch.
+- Look for places to take your child that have things for him to touch.
+Petting zoos, science museums, and botanical gardens are often child-friendly and open to touching.
+If you do go to a place where touching isn’t part of the program, don’t be afraid to ask if your child may touch.
 If you have other children, make sure they too get a chance: